Open tomorrow 9am-5pm

 RESIDENCY COSTS

 With each application, we ask for a full budget of a resident’s proposed project.
-Please include “cottage stay” among the line items, as well as estimated time with a Staff Printer.
+Please include the following:

-Printer Fees: $65/hour Staff Master Printer, $55/hour Staff Printer Resident artists may work independently or reserve time with one of CCP’s staff printers or professional collaborators on an hourly or daily fee basis.
+• Printer Fees: Resident artists may work independently and/or reserve up to 12 hours with one of CCP’s staff printers or professional collaborators on an hourly or daily fee basis. $65/hour Staff Master Printer, $55/hour Staff Printer

 RESIDENCY FUNDING METHODS